mrmrcoleman/autocon2_workshop/README.md

 <img src="images/slurpit/wizard_letsgo.png" alt="Slurpit Wizard Let's Go :rocket:" title="Slurpit Wizard Let's Go :rocket:" width="750" />

-Now we need to add our devices.

-# NEW DEVICE SECTION

-1. Click on `Devices`
-2. Click on `Device Finder`
-3. Under the `Finder` tab click `+ Add`
+Now we need to discovery our devices in the network.
+Start by clicking on `Devices`, then `Device Finder`, and then under the `Finder` tab click on `+ Add`.

+INSERT SCREENSHOT

-4. Configure your Device Finder
+Now configure your Device Finder with the values shown below.

 >| Field | Value |
 >|----------|----------|